teppokoivula/AdminBar/README.md

 containing this module to your /site/modules/ directory, log in, go to Admin > Modules, click "Check for new modules", and install "AdminBar".

-Alternatively you can use the module installer in ProcessWire's Admin to install the module.
+Alternatively you can use the module installer in ProcessWire's Admin or Composer to install this module.
+The module is available via Packagist for Composer installation as `teppokoivula/admin-bar`.

+### Requirements

+- ProcessWire >= 3.0.112
+- PHP >= 7.1.0

+If you're running an earlier version of ProcessWire or PHP, you can use the 1.1.5 release of this module instead.
+Note, though, that 1.x branch of the module is no longer supported, and as such it *may not* work as expected, and *will* lack some of the features available via the 2.x branch.

 ## Permissions